 In Malaysia, agar-agar is very popular and many a gathering will have some form of dessert made with this ingredient.
 It is also a favorite at school parties as kids love agar-agar.
 This dessert is chilled and served cold, perfect for the hot and humid climate there.

 Agar-agar can be a fun dessert to make as it can be molded to any desired shape.
 This time though, instead of molding it, I used colors for contrast.
 A colored layer was prepared and heart shapes cut out.
-Then a second clear layer was poured over the carefully arranged hearts to encase them.
+Then a second clear layer was poured over the carefully arranged hearts to encase them in this Valentine Agar-agar creation.

 - 2 cups (480ml) water